The Center for Life Beyond Reed

 Preferred Qualifications:

-• Strong preference for those who have not previously held a Fulbright grant.
+• In general, there is a program preference for those who have not previously held a Fulbright grant.

 • Preference will be given to applicants whose higher education was undertaken primarily at educational institutions in the United States.
 Undergraduate study abroad experiences, either in the chosen host country or elsewhere, will not be considered a disadvantage.